-Henry L. Yap, 57, is the Senior Vice President and Business Unit General Manager of Robinsons Land Corporation's Residential Division: President and CEO.
-Board of Director of RHK Land Corporation; Board of Director of RLC DMCI Property Ventures, Inc.; Board of Director of Robinsons Properties Marketing and Management Corporation and Vice President & Board of Director of Shang Robinsons Properties, Inc. Prior to assuming this post, he served the group/company as the Country Business Unit General Manager of Ding Feng Real Estate Companies (China), Business Unit General Manager of the Office Buildings Division, Vice President of RLC's Property Planning and Design Department and member of the Investors Relations Team.
+Henry L. Yap, 56, is the Senior Vice President and Business Unit General Manager of Robinsons Luxuria, Residences and Communities of RLC's Residential Division.
+Prior to assuming this post, he served the group/company as the Country Business Unit General Manager of Ding Feng Real Estate Companies (China), Business Unit General Manager of the Office Buildings Division, Vice President of RLC's Property Planning and Design Department and member of the Investors Relations Team.
 Before joining RLC, he headed the Property Planning and Design Group of Fort Bonifacio Development Corporation and sat on the Boards of seven subsidiaries, affiliates and foundation of FBDC.
 He worked as Manager for Metro Manila Camps of the Bases Conversion and Development Authority where he was involved in the planning, design, privatization and implementation of the Bonifacio Global City, among others.
 He also lent his expertise to Government by serving as the head of the National Committee on Architecture and the Allied Arts and member of the Sub-Commission on the Arts of the National Commission for Culture and the Art.
 He also taught at the University of the Philippines where he was Senior Lecturer at the School of Urban and Regional Planning and at the College of Architecture.
 He holds a Master's of Science in Urban Planning in Developing Countries from the University of Wales College of Cardiff (UK), Bachelor of Science in Architecture, cum laude, and earned units for his Ph.D. in Urban and Regional Planning, both from UP.
-Henry Yap is Philippine-licensed Architect and Environmental Planner."
+Henry Yap is Philippine-licensed Architect and Environmental Planner.